mibradl/DevOps/Chapter3_Git/Module_10_Resolving_Merge_Conflicts/README.md

 # Chapter3
-This module will discuss resolving merge conflicts.
+In this module we discuss resolving merge conflicts.

 # Name: Resolving Merge Conflicts